olitreadwell/flatiron-teaching-python-p3-sqlalchemy-one-to-many/README.md

 ## How do we use SQLAlchemy Relationships?

+SQLAlchemy Object Relational Mapper (ORM) uses:

-SQLAlchemy ORM uses a `ForeignKey` column to constrain and join data models, as well as a `relationship()` method that provides a property to one model that can be used to access its related model.
-SQLAlchemy ORM also uses a `backref()` method to create the property in the related model.
-This makes the syntax for accessing related models and creating join tables very simple.
+- a `ForeignKey` column to constrain and join data models

+- a `relationship()` method that gives a property to one model that can be used to access its related model.

+- a `backref()` method to create the property in the related model.

+These 3 pieces make the syntax for accessing related models and creating join tables simpler.

 ### One-to-Many Example

-Here is some code that you might use to create a relationship between an order and a customer:
+Here is a code example that creates a relationship between an order and a customer:

 ```py
 # example